NickNaso/yahc/README.md

 * **DELETE** - .delete() method

 ## GET

-HTTP GET request is very simple with **yahc** you just call the method **get** and set the following parameter:
+HTTP GET request is very simple with **yahc**, you just need to call the method **get** and set the following parameters:

-* **url** - Represent the url / uri of the requested resource
+* **url** - Represents the url / uri of the requested resource.
 * **headers** - Headers for the request.
-Object that contain key value for the headers.
+Object that contains key-value for the headers.
 * **qs** - Querystring for the reuqest.
-Object that contain key value for the querystring.
+Object that contains key-value for the querystring.
 * **encType** - Encoding for the request.
-Only  application/x-www-form-urlencoded
-is allowed for get request.
+Only  application/x-www-form-urlencoded is allowed for get request.
 * **isJson** - true / false.
-Setted true the value "Content-type: application/json"
-will be added to the request header and the server body response will be parsed as JSON.
+If set to true, the value "Content-type: application/json" will be added to the request header and the server body response will be parsed as JSON.
-* **timeout** - Number of milliseconds after that the client return timeout error
+* **timeout** - Number of milliseconds, after that the client returns a timeout error.

 #### Example